Helps get things moving and softens things up.

 - It may not work for everyone, but people felt it was worth the hassle.

 - Most people felt that it's not the most effective laxative out there, but they could deal with the hassle and it worked pretty well.

 - Docusate/Senna can cause cramping or the feeling that you "have to go right now".

-Risks and Warnings for Senna-S (Docusate / Senna)Skip Risks and Warnings section.
-Skip to Tips section.
+Risks and Warnings for Senna-S (Docusate / Senna)Skip risks section.
+Skip to common concerns section.

 - Higher risk if:

 - › Other condition that causes blockage or narrowing of bowel

 Stop taking Senna-S (Docusate / Senna) and call your doctor right away if you have nausea, vomiting, pain or bulging in your belly that doesn't go away, have rectal bleeding, and no bowel movement after taking.
 These may be symptoms of a bowel blockage (bowel obstruction) which is serious.

 Common concerns from people taking Senna-S (Docusate / Senna)Final section.
 Do you want to return to drug navigation?

 - Talk to you doctor about eating certain foods and getting more exercise to help prevent your constipation.